HEERA ALAYA

 Courier, USA

 Heera Alaya: Hello, Shawn.
-Thank you for your time; I will make it snappy.
-What time does your workday start, and approximately what time do you wrap up?
+Thank you for taking the time to speak with me.
+I’ll keep it brief.
+What time does your workday begin, and approximately what time do you usually finish?

 Shawn: I start at 8:30 am and finish, at the latest, by 9:00 pm.